FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ---
 layout: blog-post
-title: What happens after an OAuth authentication event
+title: What happens to the tokens after an OAuth Authorization Code grant?
-description: We all have them.
-Line of business applications that have their own user datastore.
-How can you update them to use a centralized user datastore?
+description: What should you do with tokens returned after an OAuth grant?
+How can they be used by your application to ensure that only the correct users get access to data and functionality?
 author: Dan Moore
-image: blogs/upgrade-php-application/securing-your-legacy-php-business-application-with-oauth.png
+image: TBD
-category: tutorial
+category: article
 tags: oauth authentication jwt cookie explainer
 excerpt_separator: "<!--more-->"
 ---